smistad/FAST/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: 'Suggest an idea for this project.
+about: 'Suggest an idea for FAST.
 Please do not use issues for questions.
 Use discussions Q&A https://github.com/smistad/FAST/discussions/new?category=q-a or the gitter chat https://gitter.im/smistad/FAST instead. '
 title: ''
 labels: new feature
 assignees: ''